simcomat/ionic-sub-RS/README.md

 - `Getting_recommendations.ipynb`: This Jupyter notebook demonstrates how to utilize the classes defined in `recommender/core.py` to generate ion-site recommendations.

-By providing this comprehensive set of data, models, and tools, this repository facilitates the replication and extension of our work.
-This can lead to further advancements in the field and may spur the discovery of previously unknown stable compounds.
+By providing this comprehensive set of data, models, and tools, this repository facilitates the replication and extension of our work (i.e., finding new stable compounds).

 ## Description of the Occupancy Data JSON Structure